 That made my life easier.
 Not only does it save time for me, it also gives me a tasty idli.
 Win-Win!!

 Hope you are able to save time using these techniques as well.
-Please share your comments down below or on my Facebook page.
+Please share your comments down below.
 As always, I love hearing from you!!

 *This post contains Affiliate links*